Contribution Acceptance Resolution (Structured Settlement / Personal Injury)

 This resolution is also not suitable for any other type of contributions, including concessional or non-concessional contributions, downsizer contributions or for rollovers or transfers.

+The resolution can be used by both corporate and individual trustees.
 Where the member is not capable of signing the relevant form, the legal personal representative of the member may sign the form on behalf of the member.

-Before the contribution is made:
+Before the contribution can be made:

 (a) the trustee and member must ensure the member is entitled to elect that the contribution not be treated as a non concessional contribution: refer to section 292-95 of Income Tax Assessment Act 1997 (if necessary, the member should obtain professional advice to confirm this);